saeg/ba-dua/README.md

 ba-dua
 ======

-ba-dua (Bitwise Algorithm - powered Definion-Use Association coverage) is a intra-procedural data-flow testing tool for Java programs.
+ba-dua (Bitwise Algorithm - powered Definion-Use Association coverage) is an intra-procedural data-flow testing tool for Java programs.

 This is an implementation of the bitwise algorithm for data-flow testing proposed in:
 "An efficient bitwise algorithm for intra-procedural data-flow testing coverage".
 Published in Information Processing Letters.
 Volume 113 Issue 8, April, 2013.
 Pages 293-300.